anonymous-kdd2025/Lotformer/README.md

 For other hyper-parameters of model and training process, please look the Parameters section.

 ## Results
+The models are running on a 8 core CPU with 32GB memory, and a single 16GB GPU of NVIDIA V100.
 ### results on simulation dataset
 |Dataset             |C Transformer       |R Transformer       |SInd-Linear         |SInd-MLP            |SInd-DLinear        |LTEE                |LASER |
 | ---- |---- |---- |---- |---- |---- |---- |---- |